-A 20-year-old man, identified in court records as the suspect in the May 29 homicide of a gas station clerk in Waukesha, was on probation for a burglary conviction in Milwaukee County.
+A 20-year-old man, identified in court records as the suspect in the was on probation for a burglary conviction in Milwaukee County.

 Rana was shot in the shoulder and the abdomen, as well as what appeared to be in the mouth.
 Two .40 caliber shell casings were located by a freezer and by the front entrance, the search warrant shows.

-Ingram, who had a warrant out for his arrest, was taken into custody by Brookfield police during a burglary investigation.
+Ingram, who had a warrant out for his arrest, by Brookfield police during a burglary investigation.
 Ingram had Rana’s cell phone on his person, as well as various currency that appeared to have blood stains, according to the search warrant.

 The Waukesha Police Department did not have any suspects on May 29 and Rana's family had offered a reward for information leading to the suspect's arrest.